5 Steps to Avocado Planting Success

 - Water your plant well and continue to water regularly

-Feed your plums and they will feed you.
+Feed your avocados and they will feed you.
 Avocados use nutrients from the soil as they grow, so replenishing the nutrients ensures your plants grow to their full potential.
 Start regularly feeding young trees after one year of growth.
 Older trees benefit from feeding in late winter and early summer.

 Feed your avocados with Tui NovaTec Premium fertiliser or Tui Enrich Fruit, Citrus, Tree & Shrub Controlled Release Fertiliser for optimum flowering and fruiting.